 NOTE: CMES doesn't currently support password-protected private keys.
 Please ensure any passwords are removed before completing these steps.

-Convert the SSL certificate, intermediate certificate, and private key to PEM format by running the following commands:
+1. Convert the TLS certificate, intermediate certificate, and private key to PEM format by running the following commands:

 openssl x509 -inform DER -in certificate.cer -out certificate.pem